-21.4 Suppressing warnings
+22.4 Suppressing warnings

-The command-line options -AassumeSideEffectFree, -AassumeDeterministic, -AassumePure make the Checker Framework unsoundly assume that every called method is side-effect-free, is deterministic, or is both, respectively.
+The command-line options -AassumeSideEffectFree, -AassumeDeterministic, and -AassumePure make the Checker Framework unsoundly assume that every called method is side-effect-free, is deterministic, or is both, respectively.

+The command-line option -AassumePureGetters makes the Checker Framework unsoundly assume that every getter method is side-effect-free and deterministic.
+For the purposes of -AassumePureGetters, a getter method is defined as an instance method with no formal parameters, whose name starts with "get", "is", "not", or "has" followed by an uppercase letter.

 This can make flow-sensitive type refinement much more effective, since method calls will not cause the analysis to discard information that it has learned.
 However, this option can mask real errors.
-It is most appropriate when you are starting out annotating a project, or if you are using the Checker Framework to find some bugs but not to give a guarantee that no more errors exist of the given type.
+It is most appropriate when one of the following is true:

+- You are starting out annotating a project. - You are using the Checker Framework to find bugs but not to give a guarantee that no more errors exist of the given type. - You are working with an unannotated library that makes the given assumptions, in which case (say) using -AassumePureGetters is easier than writing stub files for all the library's getter methods.